HONOR FIRST

 About Clifford Gill

 Clifford Gill is a retired Assistant Chief of the U.S. Border Patrol, where he served for nearly 23 years in operational, supervisory, and senior staff roles.
-His dedication to preserving the agency’s history, advocating for workforce recognition, and strengthening Esprit de Corps continues through HonorFirst.com, an independent historical research and educational initiative that is in the process of applying for 501(c)(3) nonprofit recognition.
+His dedication to preserving the agency’s history, advocating for workforce recognition, and strengthening Esprit de Corps continues through HonorFirst.com, an independent historical research and educational initiative recognized as a 501(c)(3) nonprofit organization.

 Border Patrol Career